simondlevy/Hackflight/README.md

 <b>loop()</b> routine that calls the <b>update()</b> method and other methods
 of those objects.

 Because a quadcopter build typically involves choosing a flight-control board, radio receiver, and model (airframe), Hackflight provides a separate C++ class for each of these components.
-The [Board](https://github.com/simondlevy/Hackflight/blob/master/src/board.hpp) class specifies a set of abstract (pure virtual) methods that you implement for a particular flight controller or simulator: getting values from the IMU, sending commands to the motors, etc.  The [Receiver](https://github.com/simondlevy/Hackflight/blob/master/src/receiver.hpp) class performs basic functions associated with R/C control (tracking stick positions, checking switches) and specifies a set of abstract methods that you implement for a particular receiver (reading channels values).
+The [Board](https://github.com/simondlevy/Hackflight/blob/master/src/board.hpp) class specifies a set of four abstract (pure virtual) methods that you must implement for a particular flight controller or simulator: initializing the board, getting the current time in microseconds, getting values from the IMU, and sending commands to the motors.
+The [Receiver](https://github.com/simondlevy/Hackflight/blob/master/src/receiver.hpp) class performs basic functions associated with R/C control (tracking stick positions, checking switches) and specifies a set of abstract methods that you implement for a particular receiver (reading channels values).
 The [Model](https://github.com/simondlevy/Hackflight/blob/master/src/model.hpp) class is where you specify the PID values for your model.